About This Policy

 1. Preliminary Assessment of Allegations to determine if Inquiry is warranted.

-Upon receiving an Allegation of Research Misconduct, the Provost and the Dean of the College/School within which the Research is being performed, shall, within 15 working days and without notice to any of the parties involved, consult to determine whether an Inquiry is warranted.
-If PHS or other federal funding is involved, the Director of the Office of Research and Sponsored Programs will be notified.
+Upon receiving an Allegation of Research Misconduct, the Vice Provost for Research and the Dean of the College/School within which the Research is being performed, shall, within 15 working days and without notice to any of the parties involved, consult to determine whether an Inquiry is warranted.
+If PHS or other federal funding is involved, the Director of the Office of Sponsored Programs will be notified.

 2. Purpose of Inquiry; Criteria Warranting Investigation